-- Return on Investment is no longer a function of return on natural resources (labour included) but is now dependent on return on Capital itself – This means, where in the IR World, Capital realized its return through the productivity gains of increasingly more and more sophisticated manufacturing, in the post-IR World, Capital realizes most all of its returns through high volumes of quality deal-flow, from quality financial transactions;
+- Return on Investment is no longer a function of return on natural resources (labor included) but is now dependent on return on Capital itself – This means, wherein the IR World, Capital realized its return through the productivity gains of increasingly more and more sophisticated manufacturing, in the post-IR World, Capital realizes most all of its returns through high volumes of quality deal-flow, from quality financial transactions;

-In the post-IR World however, in an increasingly post manufacturing globalized economy, how do we go about building a new Middle Class when productivity on the application of natural resources (to include human labour) are no longer the base of the economy?
-At the core of these efforts must be a paradigm shift from the Middle Class primarily as small business owners and job creators to financial asset holders and asset value improvers, to quality entry and mid-level deal-flow creators.
+In the post-IR World, however, in an increasingly post-manufacturing globalized economy, how do we go about building a new Middle Class when productivity on the application of natural resources (to include human labor) are no longer the base of the economy?
+At the core of these efforts must be a paradigm shift from the Middle Class primarily as small business owners and job creators to financial asset holders and asset value improvers to quality entry and mid-level deal-flow creators.

 However, while Silicon Valley entrepreneur investing is the model, this model must be modified if we hope to rebuild the middle class, particularly if we hope to build a middle class from those not now from or in elite circles, from those who lack an understanding of Silicon Valley, as well as of modern business and finance.
 The revised model must take into account the following:

 - Technology, not Services – There simply is not enough service company opportunities available to rebuild the Middle Class, to revitalized deal-flow, the only industry capable of generating enough startup companies for the task is technology;